FrenchGithubUser/Hatt/README.md

 - [ ] Create a score system to rank sources (in case of multiple sources for the same file) (based on dl speed, accuracy etc.)

+- [ ] List the tools that are known to work to download files for each website

 - [ ] Support multiple languages

 - [ ] Support websites which require authentication to search (usually forums)